Navigate This Post

 - Grill the kalbi short ribs: Working in batches to avoid overcrowding the grill, place the marinated kalbi short ribs on the grill, shaking off any excess marinade into the baking dish (discard excess marinade).
 Be sure to place them on the grill such that they’re positioned perpendicular to the grill grates, which prevents them from slipping through as they grill or as you handle them.
 Grill 2-3 minutes per side, until charred as desired.

 - Serve immediately: Serve grilled Korean short ribs immediately, with your favorite banchan or BBQ sides.
-At my house, we enjoy these grilled short ribs Hawaiian plate lunch-style, with rice, macaroni salad, & kimchi.
+At my house, we enjoy these grilled short ribs Hawaiian plate lunch-style, with rice, macaroni salad, and kimchi.
 Enjoy!

 Notes